MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/9-exercise-set-up-helm-chart.md

 1. To open the editor in the current directory, run `code .` .

-1. In the left menu, go to the `kubernetes` folder and open the `Chart.yaml` file.
+1. In the left menu, expand the `kubernetes` folder, open the `contoso-website` folder,  and open the `Chart.yaml` file.

     `Chart.yaml` is the file that names the chart.
 This file is where Helm looks for information about the chart itself.
 You should have a file that looks like this example: